Twins vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in 10 of their past 10 games and have won four of those contests.
+- The Twins have played as the favorite in 10 of their past 10 games and have gone 4-6 in those contests.

 Twins Betting Records & Stats

-- The Twins are 43-29 in games they were favored on the moneyline (winning 59.7% of those games).
+- The Twins have been favored on the moneyline 73 total times this season.
+They've finished 44-29 in those games.

-- Minnesota has a record of 38-27 when playing as moneyline favorites with odds of -125 or shorter (58.5% winning percentage).
+- When it has played as moneyline favorites with odds of -160 or shorter, Minnesota has a 16-14 record (winning 53.3% of its games).

-- Based on this game's moneyline, the Twins have an implied win probability of 55.6%.
+- The implied moneyline probablility in this matchup gives the Twins a 61.5% chance to win.

-- Minnesota has combined with opponents to go over the total 52 times this season for a 52-52-6 record against the over/under.
+- Minnesota has played in 111 games with over/under set, and have combined with opponents to go over the total 52 times (52-53-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!